Jizzakh

-Jizzakh (/dʒɪzˈzæk/ jiz-ZAK; Jizzax / Жиззах, /uz/) is a city and the center of Jizzakh Region in Uzbekistan, located in the northeast of Samarkand.
+Jizzakh (/dʒɪzˈzæk/; Jizzax /uz/) is a city and the center of Jizzakh Region in Uzbekistan, located in the northeast of Samarkand.
 It is a district-level city.
 The population of Jizzakh is 179,200 (2020 est.).

 Etymology

 According to one view, the name of the city comes from the Sogdian word Dizak, which is the diminutive form of diz (meaning "fortress") and means "small fortress" or "small fort".

 It was mentioned in the 10th century Hudud al-'Alam under the name Dizak (دزك), and in the 13th century Mu'jam al-Buldan under the names Dīzak (ديزك) and Dizaq (دزق).

 History

 Early and Medieval history

 Jizzakh was an important Silk Road junction on the road connecting Samarkand with the Fergana Valley.
-It is at the edge of Golodnaya Steppe, and next to the strategic Pass of Jilanuti (Timur's Gate) in the Turkestan Mountains, controlling the approach to the Zeravshan Valley, Samarkand and Bukhara.
+It is at the edge of Golodnaya Steppe, and near the Ilan Uti in the Turkestan Mountains, controlling the approach to the Zeravshan Valley, Samarkand and Bukhara.
 After the Arab conquest of Sogdiana, Jizzakh served as a market town between the nomadic raiders and settled farmers.
 The Arabs built a series of rabats (blockhouses) at Jizzakh, housing ghazis to protect the people.
 Under the Abbasids, rule of the region of Osrushana was given over to the house of Saman, who split the wider region amongst themselves under Abbasid suzerainty.
 In 892, Ismail Samani united the regions under his family's control, and effectively gained the region's independence from the Abbasids, founding the Samanid Empire.

 After the fall of the Samanid's around the year 1000, Jizzakh fell under the rule of the Kara-Khanid Khanate.
 The Khanate had a string of successes, conquering the whole region of Transoxiana and pushing east into the Western Tarim Basin.
 In 1041, the khanate splintered into two.
 After a decade of infighting, the split was formalized into an eastern and western khanate, with Jizzakh falling into the western portion.
 After their conquest of Samarkand in 1086, the Seljuk Empire forced the western khanate to submit to their rule.